Higher education in Mauritius: Open University of Mauritius

 The Open University of Mauritius (OU) was established on 12 July 2012 according to the Open University of Mauritius ACT 2010.
 OU delivers education to learners who wish to study full-time as well as to those who are unable to be physically present on campus.
 With flexible study options, its learners can study from home, work, or anywhere in the world.
-The Mauritius College of the Air, which was established in 1971, has integrated with the Open University of Mauritius in July 2012.
+The Mauritius College of the Air, which was established in 1971, was integrated with the Open University of Mauritius in July 2012.
 OU is a member of the Association of Commonwealth Universities, International Council for Open and Distance Education, and African Council for Distance Education.

-In collaboration with other universities it offers courses both on open/distance/blended and full-time learning modes.
+In collaboration with other universities it offers courses in both open, distance, blended and full-time learning modes.
 There are three campuses in Mauritius and one in Rodrigues.

 Distance learners watch or listen to materials supplied, work on course activities and assignments with support from the tutor who is an email away.
 Tutorials are organized but they are mostly optional and give a chance to meet the tutors and fellow learners.
 Through its virtual classrooms, international learners also participate in interactive sessions conducted by its resource persons.
 It also offers short courses that help to improve the employability skills.

 OU offers qualifications ranging from short employability courses, B.Sc./B.Ed., M.Sc./M.Ed./M.A, MBA to DBA/Ph.D. to fields including Management, Business Administration, Human Resource Management/Development, Education, Finance, Accounting, Taxation, Law, Graphics Design, Journalism, Multimedia, Audio-visual Production, Translation Studies, Mathematics, Logistics, Transport, French and English.

 OU conducts corporate training for private and public institutions.
 Employees are empowered through continuous professional development courses.

 OU has a School of Public Health; a Centre for Research on Interculturality; and a Big Data Research Centre.